raphaelpaiva/eyequery/readme.txt

  What is it?
  ===========

- This is your project!
-It's a barebones, deployable Maven 2 project to help you get your foot in the door developing with Java EE 6.
-Specifically, this project is setup to allow you to create a JSF 2.0 and CDI 1.0 application that can run on Servlet Containers like Tomcat 6 and Jetty 6.
-You may be satisfied with this combination in the long run, or you may eventually migrate to a true Java EE 6 environment to leverage EJB 3.1, JPA 2.0 and other platform technologies.
+ Eyequery is intended to be a graphical database query authoring tool, allowing non-technical business-users to query useful information without the help from developers.

  System requirements
  ===================

- All you need to run this project is Java 5.0 (Java SDK 1.5) or greator and Maven 2.0.10 or greater.
+ All you need to run this project is Java 5.0 (Java SDK 1.5) or greater and Maven 2.0.10 or greater.
 This application is setup to be run on a Servlet Container.
 The embedded Jetty and Tomcat containers get downloaded automatically by the Maven commands.